billvaglienti/ProtoGen/README.md

 - `compare` : By default compare functions will not be output.
 Set `compare="true"` to enable the compare function output.
 The compare functions will be output to the `prefix + name + "Compare"` module, unless the `comparefile` attribute or global `comparefile` attribute is given.

+- `print` : By default text print functions will not be output.
+Set `print="true"` to enable the text print function output.
+The print functions will be output to the `prefix + name + "Print"` module, unless the `printfile` attribute or global `printfile` attribute is given.

 - `verifyfile` : Optional attribute used to specify a module which receives both the init and verify functions (only if verification or initialization values exist for a member field).
 If `verifyfile` is omitted then the init and verify functions are output in the normal file.
 As with other file attributes the verify file will be correctly appended if it is used multiple times.

 - `comparefile` : Optional attribute used to specify a c++ module that implements a comparison function.
 The comparison functions compare the structure element by element and generate a human readable string report to indicate which elements are different.
 String handling is provided by Qt's QString (which is why this is a c++ module separate from the other output files).
 Presence of the `comparefile` attribute enables the compare output.

+- `printfile` : Optional attribute used to specify a c++ module that implements a function to text print the contents of a structure.
+The text print function goes through the structure element by element and generate a human readable string report for each element.
+String handling is provided by Qt's QString (which is why this is a c++ module separate from the other output files).
+Presence of the `printfile` attribute enables the print output.

 - `redefine` : It is possible to create multiple encodings for an existing structure definition by using the redefine attribute to reference a previously defined structure.
 When doing this the structure itself will not be declared, but the encoding and decoding functions will.
 This requires that the encoding rules must have fields with the same names and in-memory types as the referenced structure.